numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 (shape == (1, 1), analogous to `[[1]]`), etc., so the dimensionality
 of any array is always well-defined.
-Other libraries with more restricted representations (e.g., only 2d arrays) might implement only a (hopefully compatible!) subset of the functionality described here.
+Other libraries with more restricted representations (e.g., only 2d arrays) might implement only a subset of the functionality described here.

 Semantics
 ---------